-- These may include, but are not limited to, - o Asthma medication such as Ventolin - Allergy medication such as an antihistamine and EpiPen - Prescribed medications for ADHD such as methylphenidate (e.g., Ritalin, Concerta) and amphetamines (e.g., Vyvanse).
+- These may include, but are not limited to, - Asthma medication such as Ventolin - o Allergy medication such as an antihistamine and EpiPen - Prescribed medications for ADHD such as methylphenidate (e.g., Ritalin, Concerta) and amphetamines (e.g., Vyvanse).
 Non-stimulant medications like atomoxetine (Strattera) may also be prescribed. - Antibiotics - Creams for external body surfaces - Storage: Prescribed medication should be stored securely and out of reach of children.
-It should be kept in its original packaging, clearly labeled with the child's name, dosage instructions, and expiry date. - Prescribed medications for ADHD such as methylphenidate (e.g., Ritalin, Concerta) and amphetamines (e.g., Vyvanse) are to be stored in lockable storage as determined at a site-specific level. - Administration: The administration of prescribed medication should be performed by authorised staff members who have received appropriate training.
+It should be kept in its original packaging, clearly labeled with the child's name, dosage instructions, and expiry date. - Prescribed medications for ADHD such as methylphenidate (e.g., Ritalin, Concerta) and amphetamines (e.g., Vyvanse) are to be stored in lockable storage as determined at a site-specific level.
+These medications will have an additional form completed 'medication supply record' that is completed by Educators in conjunction with the family. - Administration: The administration of prescribed medication should be performed by authorised staff members who have received appropriate training.
 They must follow the prescribed dosage and administration instructions provided by the child's healthcare professional.
 It is crucial to maintain accurate records of each administration, including the time, dosage, and the staff member responsible and witness.